lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: DIAGRAM SHOWING CONVERSION FROM JSON TO JSON LINES

 Similarly, after the annotation was done, I had to reformat the JSON Lines documents into SpaCy's required format.
 This involved:

   - Converting texts into ‘docs’ and indexing each annotated label
   - Organizing all docs into a DocBin
   - Splitting the dataset into training and test sets.

 VISUAL PLACEHOLDER: DIAGRAM SHOWING CONVERSION FROM LINES TO SPACY

 #### Consistency
-A significant challenge during the annotation process was maintaining consistency across a growing dataset.
+A significant challenge I faced during the annotation process was maintaining consistency across a growing dataset.
 To address this, I:

   1. Kept a detailed record of labeling rules and examples to ensure consistent annotations.
   2. Implemented auto labeling by hosting the latest version of the model on a Flask web server and connecting it to Doccano.
 This allowed me to assess the model’s performance in real-